thavlik/vpn-operator/README.md

 # Create your chart configuration file.
 cat <<EOF | echo "$(</dev/stdin)" > values.yaml
 # In this example, we're exposing prometheus metrics
-# for the controller but disabling PodMonitor creation.
+# for the controllers but disabling PodMonitor creation.
 # This is what you would want to do if your cluster
 # has a custom method for scraping the pods' metrics.
 # PodMonitor is a Custom Resource from kube-prometheus: